Welcome to Rottnest Island

 Cycling around the 11km-long, 4.5km-wide island is a real pleasure, and it's easy to discover your own sandy beach.
 You're bound to spot quokkas, the island's only native land mammals.
 Also relatively common are New Zealand fur seals off magical West End, dolphins, and – in season – whales.
 King skinks are also regularly seen sunning themselves on the roads.

 Snorkelling, fishing, surfing and diving are also all excellent on the island.
-In fact, there's not a lot to do here that's not outdoors, so you're better off postponing your day trip if the weather is bad.
-It can be unpleasant when the wind really kicks up.
+There's not a lot to do here that's not outdoors, so postpone your day trip if the weather is bad.
+It can be quite unpleasant when the wind really kicks up.